BirdDog-Intel/birddog_docs/docs/hubspot.md

 The **HubSpot integration** connects BirdDog directly with your CRM, allowing your account data, signals, and research insights to sync seamlessly.
 Once connected, BirdDog pushes enriched company data, intent scores, and "Why Now" summaries straight into HubSpot records—giving your reps instant access to actionable intelligence inside their daily workflow.

 ### Why It Matters
-* **Automatic Enrichment:** Replaces manual spreadsheet exports by continuously updating company data and signal scores inside HubSpot.
+* **Automatic Enrichment:** BirdDog data is easily accessible to your reps as they go about normal business in the tools they already use without another login.
+Also, Replaces manual spreadsheet exports by continuously updating company data and signal scores inside HubSpot.
 * **Smarter Signal Context:** BirdDog adjusts the information it surfaces based on a deal’s stage, helping reps focus on qualifying early-stage leads or closing active deals.
 * **Pipeline Calibration:** By accessing deal objects, BirdDog learns from your closed-won data to calculate a **"Win Rate Boost"** for new prospects.